What is Mitral Valve Disease in Dogs?

 Causes of Mitral Valve Disease in Dogs

 Rheumatic heart disease is one of the most common causes of mitral valve stenosis.
-This is the point at which an infection causes the heart to become inflamed.
+At this point, an infection causes the heart to become inflamed.

-It can cause the flaps of the mitral valve to become stiff and thick over time.
+It can cause the mitral valve flaps to become stiff and thick over time.

 Other causes of mitral valve insufficiency include ruptured chordae tendineae, a disorder in which the fibrous cords that keep the valve leaflets in place break, and endocarditis, a type of heart valve infection.